-The Best AI Tools to Write a Fiction & Non-Fiction Book
+Top 10 AI Tools to Write Fiction & Non-Fiction Books

 1. Sudowrite